ibm-cloud-docs/vpc/bs_snapshots_restore.md

 Restoring a volume by using a [fast restore](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-fr) snapshot clone creates a fully provisioned volume at creation time.

-With fast restore, you create and keep a clone of the snapshot in a zone within your region instead of an {{site.data.keyword.cos_short}} bucket.
+With fast restore, you create and keep a clone of the snapshot in a zone within your region instead of a separate regional storage repository.
 When you restore data from a fast restore snapshot, the data is pulled from the clone within your region.
 Because the data is immediately available, no hydration is necessary.
 Performance levels are not affected.
 By using fast restore snapshots, you can achieve [recovery time objectives](#x3167918){: term} (RTO) quicker than by restoring from a regular snapshot.

 You can also use the fast restore feature with the backup service.
 For more information, see [creating backup policies and plans](/docs/vpc?topic=vpc-create-backup-policy-and-plan).